James4Ever0/notes/pyjom schedules.md

 - [ ] collect feedback after the post
 - [ ] find some shocking fonts for cover and subtitle, english and chinese
 - [ ] make that karaoke effect/beautify the lyrics
+- [ ] make lyrics sync logic fluent, according to what have learned from karaoke effects
+- [ ] make selected video clips fluent, no abrupt cuts, maybe we need pyscenedetect?

 ## text to video, template based video generator
 - [ ] analyze danmaku